 Overused Overtime Exemptions

 Employers often attempt to illegally cloak their employees with overtime exemptions to avoid paying overtime in accordance with federal law.
 The most common overtime exemptions used by employers are the Executive Exemption and Administrative Exemption.
 This article will give a broad overview of the Executive Exemption and Administrative Exemptions from overtime.
-A more in depth look at the executive and administrative exemptions will be discussed in a follow up article.
+A more in depth look at the executive exemption and administrative exemption can be found here: administrative overtime exemption.

 A Fair Day’s Pay for a Fair Day’s Work